willydlw/dwsubt/cartographer_notes.md

 ```
 <br><br>

-## Edit the cartographer.launch file
+## Edit the cartographer.launch files

 Replace subt_solution_launch with the name of your package, as shown below.